chahuja/manga-download/README.md

 ```

 At present, only python 2.7 is supported.
-It may be backwards compatible with python 3, but I have not checked.
+It may be compatible with python 3, but I have not checked.